 Everything to open and manage your account.

-Truth: You can use the assets in your HI529 account at any eligible 2- and 4-year college, graduate school (including law school and medical school), and vocational/technical school.1
+Reality: You can use the assets in your HI529 account at any eligible 2- and 4-year college or university, graduate school (including law school and medical school), and trade/technical school, nationwide and even abroad.1

-Truth: You can use your HI529 account assets for many qualified higher education expenses, including tuition, fees, computers, and certain room and board costs.2
+Reality: You can use your HI529 account assets for many qualified higher education expenses including tuition, fees, computers and software, books, certain room and board costs, and more.2

-Truth: With a HI529 account, you can be as hands-on or hands-off as you want to be.
-You can choose from an Age-Based Option that automatically adjusts its investments as your child nears college or from Individual Portfolios that help you design your own custom portfolio.
+Reality: With a HI529 account, you can be as hands-on or hands-off as you want to be.
+You can choose from an Age-Based Option that automatically adjusts as your child nears college or from Individual Portfolios that help you build your own custom portfolio.

 1An eligible educational institution is one that can participate in federal financial aid programs.